Nandan-Upadhyaya/SAR/README.md

 This project implements a deep learning system for translating Synthetic Aperture Radar (SAR) imagery into realistic RGB images.
 Using a conditional GAN architecture with terrain-specific optimization, the model can generate colorized versions of SAR data that closely resemble aerial/satellite photography.

+Classification accuracy achieved by the ResNet34 Model : **99.94%**
 ### Key Metrics Achieved in validation set:
 - **FID Score**: 108.18
 - **SSIM**: 0.36